Mediterranean Fish Stew

 Easy Make Ahead Fish Stew

-As someone who works full time and has two small children, I always love dinners that can be prepped ahead of time.
+As someone who works full time and has two small children, I love dinners that can be prepped ahead of time.
 This Mediterranean fish stew is no exception!

 The next day, heat the stew over medium heat, covered, until simmering; then add the fish and cook for 5 minutes.